Elena Bulgakova

-Elena Sergeevna Bulgakova (in Russian: Елена Сергеевна Булгакова; 21 October 1893 - 18 July 1970) was a Soviet author and intellectual.
+Elena Sergeevna Bulgakova (in Russian: Елена Сергеевна Булгакова; 21 October 1893 – 18 July 1970) was a Soviet author and intellectual.
 In collaboration with her husband, Mikhail Bulgakov, she participated in the writing of The Master and Margarita, a central work of Russian literature.
 Additionally, she is depicted in the novel as the character Margarita.

 Bulgakova continued the work of writing and editing the text after her husband's death in March 1940.
 She published the first edition, although censored by Soviet authorities, in 1941.
 She was one of the first dissenting authors in the USSR.
 She died in Moscow in 1970.

 Biography

-She was born on 21 October 1893, in Riga.
+She was born on 21 October 1893, in Riga as the daughter of Sergej Markovich Njurenberg.
 Her family was connected to the Moscow theater world; for example, her sister Olga worked as a secretary for Vladimir Nemirovich-Danchenko.
 Between 1933 and 1940, she kept a diary, which is useful for reconstructing her life, that of Mikhail Bulgakov, and the Soviet artistic world.